Parents’ Guide to Applied Behavior Analysis (ABA) Programs for Autism and Related Disorders

 - Secure educational services, available either through the state department of education or department of health.
 A local regional center or community-centered board (CCB) can also be helpful in identifying the local, state and federally funded programs for people with developmental disabilities.
 Community-centered boards serve as liaisons between the department of health and in some cases the department of education funding and community resources.

 - Clarify insurance coverage or financial assistance.
 Start by talking with the employee benefit manager at your place of employment.
 This professional can help determine if certain disabilities are deemed medically necessary to treat.
-Twenty-seven states have health insurance mandates for the behavioral treatment of children with autism.
+Thirty eight states have health insurance mandates for the behavioral treatment of children with autism.
 If insurance will not cover treating the disability, it’s very important to appeal on behalf of the child.

 - Seek family/community support.
 Many communities have support groups for parents and children with Autism Spectrum Disorder (ASD) or other developmental disabilities.
 These include the Autism Society or the Down’s Syndrome Association.
 There are also many online chat-rooms for specific disabilities.